Vishwa-SR/rewards-api/rewards-api/README.md

 ## 📌 Author

-Developed as part of Spring Boot backend learning and internal project interview preparation.
+Developed as part of Spring Boot backend learning